apalermo01/knowledge-base/Programming/Object Oriented Programming/Polymorphism.md

 		return 18
 ```

 `Vehicle` is a parent to `Bicycle`, `Car`, and `Truck`.
-Each of these 3 classes have a method called `drive` becuase it inherits that functionality from `Vehicle`- which calls some functionality that's defined elsewhere.
+Each of these 3 classes have a method called `drive` because it inherits that functionality from `Vehicle`- which calls some functionality that's defined elsewhere.

 Additionally, each of these 3 kinds of vehicles (along with anything else that inherits `Vehicle`) needs to have its own function definition for wheels- since not doing so would raise the `NotImplementedError`\*.